hpvdt/rolling_resistance_rig/arduino/readme.md

 None of these sketches have any dependancies outside of the stock Arduino-provided libraries.

+## Saving the Data

+The Arduino will not save any of the data, it is simply responsible for streaming it to the host computer to be viewed over serial.
+To save the data one must either use some program to log incoming serial data, or copy the entire contents of the serial viewer window into a text file to make a comma separated file (`.csv`) or Excel workbook.

 ## Folder Breakdown

 - `rolling_resistance` - Active system sketch. **USE THIS!**